Rule of Law

 Pacito v.
 Trump

 In Pacito v.
-Trump, the Ninth Circuit is considering whether the Trump administration’s unilateral decision to dismantle the United States Refugee Admissions Program (USRAP), including by suspending all USRAP funding, violates federal law and the Constitution.
+Trump, the Ninth Circuit considered whether the Trump administration’s unilateral decision to dismantle the United States Refugee Admissions Program (USRAP), including by suspending all USRAP funding, violates federal law and the Constitution.

 Case Summary